-Physical inactivity is known to increase the risk of obesity3.
-Other conditions also hold strong links to a sedentary lifestyle.
-Men have a higher risk of heart disease, diabetes, and more.
-It has been reported that a sedentary lifestyle is a major cause of premature death.
+Physical inactivity is recognized to elevate the risk of obesity , with strong links to other conditions.
+Men face an increased risk of heart disease, diabetes, and more.
+Reports indicate that a sedentary lifestyle is a significant contributor to premature death.

 These factors are generally well-known among the male population.
 What many do not realize is that sitting too much could be harmful to the prostate as well.

-The direct effects of a sedentary lifestyle, with an emphasis on obesity, already raises the risk of prostate conditions.
-Studies confirmed a link exists between obesity and BPH, or benign prostatic hyperplasia4.
+The direct consequences of a sedentary lifestyle, particularly emphasizing obesity, already elevate the risk of prostate conditions.
+Studies have affirmed a connection between obesity and BPH (benign prostatic hyperplasia) 4.

 A lot of men sit for more than five hours each day, as we previously reported.
 This means there is a significant increase in the risk of PSA levels being elevated among these men.
 Thus, increasing sedentary behaviors would then lead to a consistently higher risk of experiencing an elevation in PSA levels.

 PSA, or prostate-specific antigen, is a protein frequently measured when evaluating potential prostate conditions in men.